Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Bacopa Monnieri?

 The anxiety reduction data is secondary but real.
-Calabrese et al. (2008) found significant reductions in anxiety scores in a 12-week RCT with elderly participants, and the Kongkeaw meta-analysis noted anxiety reduction as a secondary finding across multiple trials.
-This is not surprising given bacopa's traditional use in Ayurvedic medicine as a nervine tonic.
+Multiple trials note reduced anxiety scores as a consistent secondary finding - not surprising given bacopa's traditional use as a calming herb.

 Does It Work?
 The Evidence